Our Mission

 Hydrogen

-Tellus Energy Solutions GmbH is a pioneer in the exploration and development of natural hydrogen as a climate-friendly energy source.
-We are working on energy solutions that make end users resilient to geopolitical crises and ensure a reliable, safe, clean and economical energy supply.
-Natural, also called white hydrogen, has great, so far untapped potential.
-In combination with geothermal energy, it can become a cornerstone in the energy transition.
-You can learn more about the discovery of natural hydrogen, the geological conditions for its formation, storage and possible production in our
+Tellus Energy Solutions GmbH is a pioneer in the exploration and development of natural hydrogen as a climate-friendly energy carrier.
+We are working on energy solutions that make end users independent of geopolitical disruptions and crises, ensuring a reliable, secure, clean, and economically viable energy supply.
+Natural hydrogen — also known as white hydrogen — has great, yet largely untapped potential.
+In combination with geothermal energy, it can become a solid cornerstone of the energy transition.
+Learn more about the discovery of natural hydrogen, the geological conditions for its formation, storage, and possible production in the DW TV Planet A video featuring Jürgen Grötsch, and in our Factsheet Natural Hydrogen

 Kairos Pilot Project